What size air conditioner do I need?

 The simplest BTU calculation formula for an air conditioner looks like this:

 However, to get a perfectly-sized air conditioner with just right enough cooling power and no energy overspending, you should consider some additional factors.
 These are:

 - Room height.

 - The number and size of the windows.

 The BTU calculator and chart work best for standard room height.
-Obviously, if you have a tall ceiling (older building have +10 ft ceilings), you have to add a bit of cooling power in terms of BTU.
+Obviously, if you have a tall ceiling (older buildings have +10 ft ceilings), you have to add a bit of cooling power in BTU.

-There is also a difference if you live in Texas or in New York.
-The local climate in Texas in, on average, hotter and therefore you should need an air conditioner with a few 1,000 BTU more.
+There is also a difference if you live in Texas or New York.
+The local climate in Texas is, on average, hotter, and therefore you should need an air conditioner with a few 1,000 BTU more.